geronimp/enrichM/README.md

 2. To compare user-defined groups of genomes and identify genes or metabolic pathways that are enriched within and between groups.
 3. To construct metabolic networks from annotated population genomes.

 enrichM is currently in a state of flux and currenty does not have unit tests so while you're welcome to use it, do so at your own risk.

-enrichM currently has the following sub-commands:
+Currently, there are the following sub-commands:

 ```
   Genome annotation